pcingola/bds/src/manual/docs/wait.md

 ## Tasks are asynchronous

-As we mentioned several times, task execution order is not guaranteed.
+A key concept, is that tasks are asynchronous, which means that task execution order is not guaranteed.

-File <a href="bds/test_13.bds">test_13.bds</a>
+For example, executing the following program (file <a href="bds/test_13.bds">test_13.bds</a>)
 ```
 for( int i=0 ; i < 10 ; i++ ) task echo BEFORE $i
 for( int i=0 ; i < 10 ; i++ ) task echo AFTER $i
 ```
+you may see:
 ```
 $ ./test_13.bds
 BEFORE 0
-BEFORE 4
+BEFORE 4    <-- Notice, tasks are out of order
 BEFORE 3
 BEFORE 2
 BEFORE 1